FX Concepts LLC was once the world’s largest Forex hedge fund that at its peak managed more than 14 billion in assets.

 These are just some of the advantages of being a retail trader, but few people seem to understand how to use them effectively.

 Beginner Scalpers = Fish Food

 This is why it’s so common to see people in forums talk about scalping the 1-minute and 5-minute charts – they’re trying to swim like a shark when it’s actually a huge disadvantage to do so.

 I’ve just visited one popular Forex forum and came across the results of a scalper:

 This is what typically happens – if you’re lucky, you can quickly grow your capital but all it takes is a couple of bad trades to wipe you out.

 It’s a classic example of a retail trader who attacks the market without a proper plan.

-Unless you understand your operating environment and trade according to it, the odds are stacked heavily against you.
+Unless you understand your operating environment and trade according to it, the odds are stacked against you.

 But this is not what new traders want to hear.
 They like to be told that all it takes is a few technical indicators to make money scalping.

-Alas… if it were only that easy.
+Ah… if it were only that easy.